 Ms Sylvia Maria Hannan

-Sylvia Hannan is a Senior Researcher in the Education and Skills Development research programme of the HSRC.
+Sylvia Hannan is a Senior Researcher in the Inclusive Economic Development (IED) research division of the Human Sciences Research Council.
 She joined the HSRC in 2013 as a Junior Researcher.
 Hannan?s research focuses on science engagement, and the promotion of science awareness and attitudes towards science among the public, as well as institutional Science, Technology, Engineering and Mathematics (STEM) capacity building, and the promotion of STEM for learners.
 Her research also focuses on basic education, predominantly on non-cognitive and contextual aspects, such as attitudes and school climate, particularly in relation to learner achievement in mathematics and science.

 Hannan holds an undergraduate degree in Geography and Environmental Management, and a Masters (Cum Laude) in Environmental Science from the University of KwaZulu-Natal.
 As a student, she worked on a number of projects for the University of KwaZulu-Natal?s Centre for Environmental Management.
 Since joining the HSRC, Hannan has worked on the Trends in International Mathematics and Science Study (TIMSS), from data collection to data analysis, focusing predominantly on non-cognitive aspects such as learner attitudes to science, and contextual factors such as school climate, particularly in relation to bullying.
 She has also worked on a number of projects within the Youth into Science and Science Engagement Strategy suite of projects, related to capacity building within science centres, promoting science awareness and knowledge, attitudes towards science, and promoting STEM pathways among learners.
 She has been involved in modules for the South African Social Attitudes Survey (SASAS) on astronomy, and climate change and energy.

 Her publications have focused on issues of school climate, and learner attitudes, such as bullying, learner attitudes to science, science achievement, and the relationship between early learning activities and later achievement.
 In addition, she has worked on two articles related to her Masters dissertation, focusing on the dominant agendas of sustainability and urban regeneration, through the development of mega-projects, in Durban.
 More recently, she has co-authored several journal articles and book chapters related to education; and sustainability and social learning in river rehabilitation projects.